 Committed to collaboration, Princeton Pro Musica has performed with The American Repertory Ballet, Princeton GirlChoir, and choirs from Robbinsville High School, Hopewell Valley Central High School, and Pennsbury High School.
-In the 2016-2017 season, Princeton Pro Musica commissioned the Roxey Ballet to create new choreography for Carl Orff’s Carmina Burana, and collaborated with the Trenton Children’s Chorus, Princeton GirlChoir, and the Polydora Ensemble.
-In the 2017-18 season, PPM will again collaborate with the Trenton Children’s Chorus for the holiday concert December 10, 2017 and, on March 3, 2018, will host choirs from Princeton High School and Bridgewater High School and the Kantorei ensemble from Westminster Choir College in a choral festival presenting the Monteverdi Vespers in concert.
-April 27 and 28, Princeton Pro Musica will sing Benjamin Britten’s War Requiem as guests of the Princeton University Glee Club and Princeton University Orchestra.
+In the 2016-2017 season, Princeton Pro Musica commissioned the Roxey Ballet to create new choreography for several movements of Carl Orff’s Carmina Burana, and collaborated with the Trenton Children’s Chorus, Princeton GirlChoir, and the Polydora Ensemble.
+In the 2017-18 season, PPM again collaborated with the Trenton Children’s Chorus for the holiday concert and, on March 3, 2018, hosted choirs from Princeton High School and Bridgewater High School and the Kantorei ensemble from Westminster Choir College in a choral festival presenting the Monteverdi Vespers in concert.
+On April 27 & 28, 2018, Princeton Pro Musica sang Benjamin Britten’s War Requiem as guests of the Princeton University Glee Club and Princeton University Orchestra.
 In the 2018-19 season, Princeton Pro Musica will again partner with Trenton Children’s Chorus to present the annual holiday concert on December 9, 2018 and commission Roxey Ballet to create new choreography for remaining movements of Carl Orff’s Carmina Burana in March of 2019.
 For the final concert of the 40th Anniversary 2018-19 season on May 4, PPM will welcome back founding Artistic Director Frances Fowler Slade to share the podium with Artistic Director Ryan James Brandau presenting a Musical Feast including favorites from Handel’s Messiah.

 Princeton Pro Musica is committed to using its music to enrich and serve the community.
 For many years, Princeton Pro Musica has provided music for the commencement ceremony of Thomas Edison State College in Trenton, New Jersey.
 In recent years, the Chamber Chorus has sung annually for the Guild for Early Music festival at the Grounds for Sculpture in Trenton, and Princeton Pro Musica launched several initiatives to educate and reach out to its audience, high school age choral artists (to interact with members of PPM and other area ensembles) and those who teach them, singers of all ages in the community, and seniors in the greater Princeton community.